huz4f/huz4f/content/Blogs/Tech.md

 We all have a superfast computer in our pockets with 4G this has fostered an expectation of immediate results.
 Patience for slower processes has eroded in our lives. \
 Here is a pretty good documentary i watched few years ago [The Social Dilemma](https://www.youtube.com/watch?v=uaaC57tcci0),

-Emphasizing how attention span has decreased, \
+Emphasising how attention span has decreased, \
 You might have heard an average human has lower attention span than a goldfish now, not going to research if it's true but here is a truth:
 >6 hours and 58 minutes per day is screen time of an average human today.
 >